US lawmakers question Apple over Jon Stewart's China content

 "While companies have the right to determine what content is appropriate for their streaming service, the coercive tactics of a foreign power should not be directly or indirectly influencing these determinations," the Republican and Democratic leaders of the House of Representatives' Select Committee on Competition with the Chinese Communist Party said in the letter to Apple Chief Executive Tim Cook.

 The letter asked representatives of Apple for a briefing on its concerns by Dec.
 15, 2023.
-And said it also exected to speak with representatives of Stewart.
+It said the committee also expected to speak with representatives of Stewart.

 "To reassure the creative community in light of these reports, we also respectfully request that Apple publicly commit that content that could be perceived as critical of the CCP or the PRC is welcome on Apple TV+ and other Apple services," said the letter, signed by the panel's Republican chairperson, Representative Michael Gallagher, and Representative Raja Krishnamoorthi, the panel's ranking Democrat.